radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **ConnectionTrackingSpecification**: [ConnectionTrackingSpecification](#connectiontrackingspecification): A connection tracking specification for the network interface.
 * **DeleteOnTermination**: bool: Indicates whether the network interface is deleted when the instance is terminated.
 * **Description**: string: A description for the network interface.
 * **DeviceIndex**: int: The device index for the network interface attachment.
-Each network interface requires a device index.
-If you create a launch template that includes secondary network interfaces but not a primary network interface, then you must add a primary network interface as a launch parameter when you launch an instance from the template.
+If the network interface is of type ``interface``, you must specify a device index.
+ If you create a launch template that includes secondary network interfaces but no primary network interface, and you specify it using the ``LaunchTemplate`` property of ``AWS::EC2::Instance``, then you must include a primary network interface using the ``NetworkInterfaces`` property of ``AWS::EC2::Instance``.
 * **EnaSrdSpecification**: [EnaSrdSpecification](#enasrdspecification): The ENA Express configuration for the network interface.
 * **Groups**: string[]: The IDs of one or more security groups.
 * **InterfaceType**: string: The type of network interface.
 To create an Elastic Fabric Adapter (EFA), specify ``efa`` or ``efa``.
 For more information, see [Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html) in the *Amazon EC2 User Guide*.